What are traditional animation videos?

-This is how it was done before computers came along, but the information age did not eliminate this technique – rather, it helped traditional animation evolve into a distinctive style with its own unique appeal and purpose.
+This is how it was done before computers came along, but the information age did not eliminate hand-drawn animation.
+Rather, it helped traditional animation evolve into a distinctive style with its own unique appeal and purpose.
 Corporate cartoons have become a hugely popular form of video marketing, but there are a lot of other ways to use traditional animation to promote your business, project or organisation.

 Character is the key word: this style lets you tell a story in a compelling way by enabling you to animate characters, drawn in a style that fits the topic.

 Traditional animation will help your audience connect emotionally with your content by featuring a universe reminiscent of things that are light and fun – even if you need to talk about serious stuff.

 Traditional animation reveals its heritage, being recognisably based on drawings.
 That’s a good thing: to the average viewer, it signals the potential for entertainment.
 Having said that, there’s a myriad of styles to choose from.

-- Pick the style based on the tone and scope of your video.
-A cartoon style lends itself well to a funny video, a realistic style to an informative one; a children’s book style to an emotional topic, etc.
+- Pick your style based on the tone and scope of your video.
+A cartoon-style lends itself well to a funny video, a realistic style to an informative one, a children’s book style to an emotional topic, etc.